-MERCON® and MERCON® V type fluids are not interchangeable.
-DO NOT mix MERCON® and MERCON® V. Use of a transmission fluid that indicates dual usage (MERCON® and MERCON® V) in an automatic transmission application requiring MERCON® may cause transmission damage.
-Use of any fluid other than the recommended fluid may cause transmission damage.
+MERCON®, MERCON® V and MERCON® SP are not interchangeable.
+DO NOT mix MERCON®, MERCON® V and MERCON® SP.
+Use of dual usage fluids in an automatic transmission application requiring MERCON® SP may cause transmission damage.
+Use of a transmission fluid other than the recommended fluid may cause transmission damage.

-Service refill capacity is determined by filling the transmission to the bottom of the filler hole with the vehicle on a level surface.
+5Service refill capacity is determined by filling the transmission to the bottom of the filler hole with the vehicle on a level surface.
 The 6-speed manual transmission is equipped with an in-tank cooler.
 Verify the fluid level after operating vehicle to assure correct fluid level.

-Indicates only approximate dry-fill capacity.
+6Indicates only approximate dry-fill capacity.
 Some applications may vary based on cooler size and if equipped with an in-tank cooler.
 The amount of transmission fluid and fluid level should be set by the indication on the dipstick's normal operating range.